Obsidian-tech-wiki/obsidian_tech_wiki/Wiki info/Wiki Callouts.md

 tags:
   - Main
 ---
-This document has the various callouts you can put on a wiki page
+This document contains the various callouts you can put on a wiki page

 > [!warning]+ Stub
 > This wiki page is a **Stub**.